wotakumoe/wotaku/faq.md

 [**mpv**](https://mpv.io/) kinda covers everything for pc.
 We have listed everything you need for mpv in the [**video section**](/addons.md#tools).

 ### Android
 For android, there is also [mpv-android](https://github.com/mpv-android/mpv-android) but the UI is too limited.
 You can use [**Aniyomi**](https://github.com/aniyomiorg/aniyomi)'s local option to watch anime.
-The UI is optimized with good amount of options.
+The UI is optimized with a good amount of options.
 :::